JonoCameron/kernel_workshop/README.md

 Because we are using git-email for the first time, we will need to configure the smtp (ongoing mail) server settings using the "git config" utility.
 Type the following commands in the terminal to send from Red Hat's smtp server using your Red Hat email address.
 If you don't have a Red Hat email account, you'll need to find the setting for your account.

-1. git config --global sendemail.smtpuser <Your Red Hat email>
+1. `git config --global sendemail.smtpuser "Your Red Hat email"`
-2. git config --global sendemail.smtpencryption ssl
+2. `git config --global sendemail.smtpencryption ssl`
-3. git config --global sendemail.smtpserver smtp.gmail.com
+3. `git config --global sendemail.smtpserver smtp.gmail.com`
-4. git config --global sendemail.smtpserverport 465
+4. `git config --global sendemail.smtpserverport 465`

 You can check if the configuratio is what you wanted in the fields we just edited with the following two methods.

 // Retype the command without the value.

-`$ sudo git config --global sendemail.<key>
+`$ sudo git config --global sendemail."variable"`

 OR

 // View the /.gitconfig file.

-`$ cat /home/fedora/.gitconfig
+`$ cat /home/fedora/.gitconfig`

 Now we're going to use the utility to send a patch to ourselves, just to check everything is working.
 This is part of the tutorial where YMMV.
 Send-email is tricky to get working with 2FA.